 Each trader should test the strategy, adding their own elements so it suits their trading plan.

-This strategy forms the initial steps of the Day Trading Trending Strategy, although they each have slightly different purposes.
-The main difference is I like this strategy near the open, and I like the Day Trading Trending Strategy during the day (after the first 30 mins or so).
+This strategy forms the initial steps of the Day Trading Trending Strategy (a variation of that strategy is discussed in How to Day Trade Stocks in 2 Hours or Less), although the two strategies have slightly different purposes.
+The main difference is that I like the truncated strategy near the open, and I like the Day Trading Trending Strategy during the day (after the first 30 mins or so).
 The Truncated Price Swing also makes more assumptions than the Day Trading Trending Strategy, but the truncated price swing strategy keeps you very focused on the market, watching for higher/lower highs and lows, which will help you implement other strategies as well.

 Here are a few things I recommend.
 Not rules, but some personal touches that work for me and may help you too.